ahmedhamodi/onemax/README.md

 ### Release Information
 The current release date is set for July 23rd, but that deadline is flexible as we continue to work to improve the project and meet our deadlines.

+### Development
+To get the Facebook Authentication working, we need to be hosted on a certified HTTPS website.
+Fortunately, the Heroku app we host on does cerification management for us.
+However, for development on local environments, we need to toggle the environment variable for `HTTPS` to `true`.
+Default is `false`.